8 Cannabis Marketing Trends 2022

-Another component of the cannabis plant, flavonoids have become a popular focus in recent years.
-As consumer education increase, so does the consumer’s taste.
-Cannabis brands and marketers are aware of this and aim to provide quality product to meet demand.
+Another component of the cannabis plant, flavonoids, has become a popular focus in recent years.
+As consumer education increases, so do the consumer's taste.
+Cannabis brands and marketers are aware of this and aim to provide a quality products to meet demand.
 Additionally, cannabis brands hope to make their products stand out among the thousands of cannabis products popping up every year.
 Flavonoids are a great way to accomplish that feat.

-Similarly, cannabis flavonoids give certain strains their appearance and provide therapeutic benefits as well.
-The combination of cannabinoids, terpenes, and flavonoids interact with the endocannabinoid system in the body to produce various medicinal and psychoactive effects.
+Similarly, cannabis flavonoids give certain strains their appearance and provide therapeutic benefits.
+The combination of cannabinoids, terpenes, and flavonoids interacts with the endocannabinoid system in the body to produce various medicinal and psychoactive effects.
 Unfortunately, general cannabis consumers are unaware of the benefits of cannabis flavonoids.

 8. Cannabis, Technology, and the Future

-Extraction technology isn’t the only tech in the cannabis industry.
-As with most products these days, consumers can expect to see QR codes o product packaging, smart vape technology, and a host of other tech tools to help gauge the cannabis experience.
+Extraction technology isn't the only tech in the cannabis industry.
+As with most products these days, consumers can expect to see QR codes o product packaging, innovative vape technology, and other tech tools to help gauge the cannabis experience.

-Smart vape pens have been around for a couple of years; experts believe their popularity will only grow as cannabis consumers become more familiar with them.
+Smart vape pens have been around for a couple of years; experts believe their popularity will only grow as cannabis consumers become more familiar.
 The app-based technology provides users with the ultimate cannabis experience, allowing them to adjust dosage amounts.

-According to the makers of Mode, a smart vape pen, the device uses a “high-res pressure sensor,” a and a prediction algorithm to determine the amount a person inhales and how many milligrams are consumed per puff.
+According to the makers of Mode, a smart vape pen, the device uses a "high-res pressure sensor" and a prediction algorithm to determine the amount a person inhales and how many milligrams are consumed per puff.

-Another popular product for cannabis users, the OTTO, is marketed to cannabis users who prefer to imbibe cannabis in more “traditional,” ways.
-The OTTO is an all-in-one tool that grinds, fills and roles cannabis with just the push of a button.
-Gone are the days of messy rolling papers, stubborn cigarette rollers, and overpriced grinders, cannabis consumers will enjoy this product.
+The OTTO is another popular product for cannabis users, which is marketed to cannabis users who prefer to imbibe cannabis in more "traditional" ways.
+The OTTO is an all-in-one tool that grinds, fills, and roles cannabis with just the push of a button.
+Gone are the days of messy rolling papers, stubborn cigarette rollers, and overpriced grinders; cannabis consumers will enjoy this product.

-Technologies like these not only enhance the cannabis experience for the user, but it also provides insight to cannabis companies about the most effective ways to develop and market their products.
+Technologies like these enhance the cannabis experience for the user, but it also provides insight to cannabis companies about the most effective ways to develop and market their products.

 No doubt, 2022 will be an exciting year for the cannabis industry.
-With emerging technologies developed to deliver a satisfying cannabis experience and greater extraction techniques, the cannabis industry is quickly expanding.
-Because of this expansion, a greater of variety of cannabis products is attracting new consumers and exciting brand loyalists alike.
+With emerging technologies developed to deliver a satisfying cannabis experience and more excellent extraction techniques, the cannabis industry is quickly expanding.
+Because of this expansion, a greater variety of cannabis products attracts new consumers and exciting brand loyalists alike.

-Accordingly, as legislation changes across the country, and more states legalize cannabis, marketing trends will continue to develop for this fast-growing industry.
-Expect to see further product development in cannabis beverages, while cannabis brands will not only reach national acclaim, but internationally as well.
+Accordingly, as legislation changes across the country and more states legalize cannabis, marketing trends will continue to develop for this fast-growing industry.
+Expect to see further product development in cannabis beverages, while cannabis brands will reach national acclaim and internationally as well.